nickwilcox/nickwilcox.github.io/_drafts/alignment.md

 This was situation for long time.
 Long enough for *"Using strictly aligned access is always fastest"* to become a rule of thumb

-That changed when Intel introduced the Nehalem micro-architecture in 2009. `MOVAPS` and `MOVUPS` now took the same of cycles to issue.
+That changed when Intel introduced the Nehalem micro-architecture in 2009. `MOVAPS` and `MOVUPS` now took the same number of cycles to issue.
 However the penalty for transferring unaligned data from memory remained.
 If you passed an aligned address the `MOVUPS` you could expect the same overall performance as if you used `MOVAPS`.

 Each subsequent desktop or server micro-architecture design from Intel has improved the performance of actual memory transfer. *Mention crossing cache and page boundaries?*